GSA/data_gov_json_validator/README.md

 Usage
 ===
 You can use it as a drupal module, or as a standalone script.

+1. Put all your JSON datasets to /data/ folder
+2. Run script
+3. Grab the results from /results/ folder

-For a standalone version, just run `standalone.php` in your browser or console.
+For a standalone version, just run `./standalone/index.php` in your browser or console.
-Check the `$data_file_path` and schema before using.

 Links
 ===